UAE Labor Law: Article 121 Explained – Resignation Without Notice

 Consulting a Labor Lawyer in the UAE

-The UAE labor law 121 grants employees the option to leave without giving notice in certain situations.
-But handling this kind of scenario may be tricky, thus it can be quite helpful to get advice from a labor lawyer in the UAE.
-This is the reason why:
+The UAE Labor Law 121 grants employees the option to leave without giving notice in certain situations.
+But handling this kind of scenario may be tricky; thus, it can be quite helpful to get advice from a labor lawyer in the UAE.

 Conclusion